coursemaster44/Section-8/README.md

 - Developers Tools>CodeBuild>Build projects>first-cd-project>Build History
 - Developers Tools>CodeDeploy>Applications>cd-app>cd-app-dg>deployment-id>deployment status

-**Step 18.Copy the Public ip and paste in browser to see that Application is running with different color**
+**Step 18.Copy the Public ip and paste in the browser to see that Application is running with different color**
-- Task completed
+- Task has been completed

 # End of lab